 6. Peel off Rug Pad

-Wait for gold paint to dry, 1-2 hours.
-Then peel rug pad off fan blades.
+Wait for gold paint to dry, at least 1-2 hours.
+Then peel rug pad off all fan blades.
 Reinstall blades, bulbs, and glass to ceiling fan base and enjoy your updated ceiling fan!

 This project took my husband an afternoon to complete, and the results are dramatic and fresh.
 I never would have thought of using a rug pad to make a checkered color finish on the blades--love when my husband comes up with creative designs like this!